Search hotels in Wales, United Kingdom

 Situated in Pennal, 35 km from Aberystwyth Golf Club, Glan Yr Afon features accommodation with a garden, free private parking, a restaurant and a bar.
 This 4-star hotel offers free WiFi.

-Set in Conwy, 10 km from Llandudno Pier, The Manor Boutique Hotel Restaurant and Bar offers accommodation with a garden, free private parking, a terrace and a restaurant.
+Set in Conwy, 10 km from Llandudno Pier, The Manor Boutique Hotel Restaurant and Bar offers accommodation with a terrace, free private parking, a restaurant and a bar.

 Featuring a garden, terrace, bar and free WiFi, Gwesty Cymru is located in Aberystwyth, 200 metres from Aberystwyth North Beach and 1.5 km from Aberystwyth Golf Club.